xxaxxelxx/xx_bridgehead/README.md

-# Icecast for use with Docker
+# For use with Docker

+... coming soon.
+ Feel free to ask. -> x@axxel.net

 ## Synopsis